How to Save a Dying Plant: 6 Proven Steps to Revive It

 4. Remove and let it drain completely

 Why bottom watering?
-When soil gets extremely dry, it becomes hydrophobic—water just runs down the sides and out the drainage holes without actually soaking in.
+When soil gets extremely dry, it becomes hydrophobic — water just runs down the sides and out the drainage holes without actually soaking in.
 Bottom watering solves this problem.

-Potted plant sitting in a basin of water for bottom watering - how to save underwatered plants
+Potted plant sitting in a basin of water for bottom watering

 If It’s a Light Problem

-Not enough light: Move your plant closer to a window.
-East-facing windows are great for most houseplants—bright but not too intense.
+Not enough light: move your plant closer to a window.
+East-facing windows are great for most houseplants — bright but not too intense.

-Too much light: Move away from direct sun or use a sheer curtain to filter the light.
+Too much light: move away from direct sun or use a sheer curtain to filter the light.

 Here’s a tip I wish someone had told me earlier: if the room is too dark to comfortably read a book without turning on a lamp, it’s probably too dark for most plants.